liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Implemented the Claude client with tool-based interaction
 - ✅ Created a test repository for validating Claude client functionality
 - ✅ Implemented the batch package with job and repository processing
+- ✅ Implemented the frontend components with React and Tanstack Router

 ## Recent Updates